Recommended Mac Hardware 2024

 So, a few things I've glossed over:

-The typical hard drive answer for both Mac desktop and laptop is a USB 3.2 or Thunderbolt RAID.
+The typical hard drive answer for both Mac desktop and laptop is a USB 3.2 or Thunderbolt drive or RAID.
 Or two.
 Or four.
 The temptation is to cheap out and just buy one external enclosure and mirror the drives in it.
 I say no. If you’re going for performance, buy two external enclosures and mirror one on the other.
 You can then also choose between RAID 0 (performance) or RAID 1 (additional mirroring) depending upon your paranoia level.
-How did I get to four RAIDs?
+How did I personally get to four RAIDs?
 Paranoia and video, in combination.

 I've been using RAIDs from a number of companies.
 The best of the bunch so far is the one that Apple themselves sell: the Pegasus (comes in four, six, and eight bay configurations).
 B&H sells the two larger capacity Pegasus options [advertiser link]

-On my work Mac I've tended to have two main RAIDs: one running in RAID 1 (mirror) for application and photo data, and the other running RAID 1 for video, though I'm in the midst of changing that as I upgrade gear.
+On my work Mac I've tended to have two main RAIDs: one running in RAID 1 (mirror) for application and photo data, and the other running RAID 1 for video, though I'm in the midst of changing that as I continue to upgrade gear.
 The RAIDs are automatically backed up by Carbon Copy Cloner, but each individual RAID with data is also a mirrored setup to another RAID pair, so it’s a redundant backup.
 Plus, of course, I have a Time Machine drive and a backup of the SSD, plus off-site backups.
 Yep, a lot of cables, and a lot of copying going on in the background (mostly done automatically in the office overnight thanks to Carbon Copy Cloner).

 I sure miss all those internal drive bays of the old Mac Pro (seven if you use third party tools to create them).